This post contains affiliate links. You can read our affiliate disclaimer at the bottom of this post.

 4. Gender Determination

-Though gender determination is exciting for expectant parents (who want to know the gender) this finding can also be clinically useful if there is a sex-linked genetic disorder within the family (ie hemophilia).
+Though gender determination is exciting for expectant parents (who want to know the gender) this finding can also be clinically useful if there is a sex-linked genetic disorder in the family (ie hemophilia).

 As noted above, gender determination in itself can be an exciting revelation as evidenced by the popular gender reveal parties that are now as popular as baby showers.

-Should genetic testing be required to screen for an inherited disorder, the gender results are far more accurate based on the chromosomes in the amniotic fluid.
+Should genetic testing be required to screen for an inherited disorder, the gender will be determined based on the chromosomes in the amniotic fluid.

 5. Fluid Level